Harriet B. Nembhard

 Joined the College of Engineering: 2020

-Harriet B. Nembhard is Dean of the College of Engineering at the University of Iowa and holds the Roy J. Carver Professorship in Engineering.
-She leads this unit of 350 faculty and staff in fulfilling its mission to educate its 2,000 students and to engage in collaborative, cutting-edge engineering.
-The college has six departments and six multidisciplinary centers with a deep commitment to partnership, innovation, and impact.
+Harriet B. Nembhard is dean of the College of Engineering at the University of Iowa and holds the Roy J. Carver Professorship in Engineering.
+As dean, Nembhard is the college’s chief executive officer, providing strategic vision and oversight for its academic programs, research initiatives, and administrative infrastructure.
+She leads this unit of 350 faculty and staff in fulfilling its mission to educate its 2,000 students and to engage in collaborative, cutting-edge engineering to positively impact our society.

-Throughout her career, she has advanced a community of inclusive excellence where diversity, equity, and equal opportunity create a welcoming environment that enables success for everyone.
+Throughout her career, Nembhard has advanced a community of inclusive excellence where diversity, equity, and opportunity create a welcoming environment that enables everyone to flourish.
 She has led and participated in efforts in this regard across the academy and professional societies including NSF ADVANCE, NSF LATTICE, NSF TECAID, National Academy of Engineering, and Society of Women Engineers.

 Awards and Professional Affiliations:

-- Claremont McKenna College Alumni Association Board of Directors: director, 2019-present
+- Claremont McKenna College Alumni Association Board of Directors, Member

-- Institute for Operations Research and the Management Sciences (INFORMS): member, 1994-present
+- Institute for Operations Research and the Management Sciences (INFORMS), Member

 - “Reducing Cost Drivers in Total Joint Arthroplasty: Understanding Patient Readmission Risk and Supply Cost.” *Swenson E., Davis C., Bastian N., and Nembhard H. B., Clinical Orthopaedics and Related Research, 7, 2, 135-147, 2018.